All Episodes

 I think it's entirely possible that the African Americans that turned out Tuesday to vote for Thad Cochran may have thought he was a Democrat.

-Based on the robocalls, based on the flyer that went out, it's entirely possible that they thought that this was not a runoff, but they thought it was a Republican versus Democrat election because of the way the Tea Party candidate was prefer was referred to.
+Based on the robocalls, based on the flyer that went out, it's entirely possible that they thought that this was not a runoff, but they thought it was a Republican versus Democrat election because of the way the Tea Party candidate was referred to.

 It's the way they always hear Republicans referred to.